SESYNC-ci/sesync-ci.github.io/_posts/2018-01-18-rstudio-server.md

 "Stuff" usually belongs in one of three places:

-1. SESYNC Home Directory (`~/`).
+1. Research Home Directory (`~/` or equivalently `/research-home/USERNAME/`).
-1. Research Data Directory (`/nfs/my-group-data`)
+1. Research Data Directory (`/nfs/PROJECTNAME-data`)
-1. Version controlled project (paired with [GitLab](https://gitlab.sesync.org), for example)
+1. Version controlled project (e.g. on [GitLab](https://gitlab.sesync.org) and cloned into `~/`)

-### SESYNC Home Directory
+### Research Home Directory

-When you first open R studio, you will be
-      working in your home directory which is located at /research-home/USERNAME (e.g., /research-home/msmorul).
-This is your private directory and only you have access to the files in it.
-We strongly recommend that you save all project files and source code in to your home directory.
+When you first open R studio, you will be working in your home directory which is located at "/research-home/USERNAME" or equivalently "~/".
+This is a private directory, and only you have access to the files in it.
+We strongly recommend that you save source code in to your home directory.
 This will protect against multiple group members attempting to update a project file at the same time.
-If you need to share code between project members please see 'Sharing a project' below.
+If you need to share code between project members please see 'Version Controlled Project' below.

 ### Research Data Directory

-If you've requested it your group will have a data
-      directory available.
-This directory is located at /nfs/GROUP\_DIRECTORY where GROUP\_DIRECTORY is the short name of your group appended with -data.
+If you've requested it your group will have a data directory available.
+This directory is located at "/nfs/PROJECTNAME-data" where "PROJECTNAME" is the short name of your group or project.
 This will likely be the same as the name of your Pydio workspace and mailing list.
-For example, if your workspace is located at https://files.sesync.org/pydio/ws-my-group-data/, then your group's data will
-      be located at /nfs/my-group-data.
-You can upload data to this directory either by saving output from R to folders there, or by using our file upload service described in the guide at \[\[How do I access SESYNC's data storage\]\].
+For example, if your workspace is located at https://files.sesync.org/pydio/ws-PROJECTNAME/, then your group's data will be located at /nfs/PROJECTNAME-data.
+You can upload data to this directory either by saving output from R to folders there, or by using our file upload service described in the guide at [How do I access SESYNC's datastorage]({{ '/faq/how-do-i-navigate-sesync-storage.html' | relative_url }}).
 You should store all shared data here.
 Examples of data types that should be placed here include csv files, landsat imagery, hdf5 data files--anything that's not code that you will be sharing with your group members.

 ### Version Controlled Project

 We strongly support using version control to manage work with collaborators, not to mention keeping up with principles of reproducible research.
 SESYNC provides a free GitLab cloud service for private repositories for pre-release projects.
-Please see [Creating a new Git Project](/quickstart/creating-a-new-git-project.html) for more information on using this service.
+Please see [Creating a new Git Project]({{ '/quickstart/creating-a-new-git-project.html' | relative_url }}) for more information on using this service.

 To work with version control systems in RStudio, you create an RStudio "project" to pair with a remote repository.